KenShabby/CoEntropy_Running/README.md

 Implemented Features:

-- Calculate heart rate zones for common segment types.
+- Calculate ideal training heart rate zones for common segment types.
+    - User has a choice of heart rate calculation methods, maximum heart rate, heart rate reserve (maximum - resting heart rate), and lactate threshhold heart rate (typicaly found using a heart rate monitor or lab test).
+If you don't know any of these, the simple method of 220 minus age is used to estimate maximum heart rate.

+- Implement a more friendly front-end.
+This is coming along with the new CLI based system.

 Desired Features:

 - Generate individual run plans.
 - Generate entire training plans.
-- Implement a more friendly front-end.

 Running: